Kroombit Tops National Park Bundaberg | Gladstone | Outback Queensland

 Campers must be fully self-sufficient.
 Griffiths Creek camping area has fire-rings and tank water (not suitable for drinking without treatment).
 There is a fire-ring at Razorback camping area.

-Pack sufficient water, rubbish storage bags or containers, a portable toilet, and clean milled firewood for your visit.
+Pack sufficient water, strong sealable containers or rubbish bags to store your food and your rubbish (to take it out of the park when you leave), a portable toilet, and clean milled firewood for your visit.
 Preferably bring a fuel stove.

 Note: camping is no longer permitted at The Wall or The Barracks.